-Poppy Seeds: I like using poppy seeds to add a bit of extra color and texture to the bread, but if you are unable to get them, or prefer not to use them, feel free to leave them out.
+Poppy Seeds: I like using poppy seeds to add a bit of extra color and texture to the bread (since we are making lemon poppyseed bread, but if you are unable to get them, or prefer not to use them, feel free to leave them out.

 Loaf Pan: For best results, I recommend using a metal loaf pan because it ensures that all sides of the loaf are evenly browned.
-Using a glass pan or silicon pan may result in the bottom no browning or maybe sticking to the pan.
+Using a glass pan or silicon pan may result in the bottom not browning properly or maybe sticking to the pan.